meganhoose/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Create a resource group in Azure
-- Create a virtual machine Azure
+- Create a virtual machine in Azure
 - Install and enable IIS in Windows
 - Install PHP Manager for IIS
 - Install Rewrite Module